 - bake a second time, uncovered, just before serving

-Can I add XYZ to this make ahead stuffing recipe?
-You could add a ton of different things to this stuffing!
+Can I add XYZ to this stuffing?
+You could add a ton of different things:

 - crumbled sausage